CoasterFan5/ISAT-252/Week 5/notes.md

 - Change execution from normal sequence
 - `break` - Terminate loop statement and transfer execution to the statement immediately following the loop
 - `continue` - Skip this execution of the loop, and go back to the top
-- `pass` - Used when a statement is required but you don't want any command or code to execute
+- `pass` - Used when a statement is required, but you don't want any command or code to execute
   - Probably never needed
   - Just a placeholder